Check your version!

 Setting up your development environment#

-To edit the Ray source code, you’ll want to checkout the repository and also build Ray from source.
+To edit the Ray source code, fork the repository, clone it, and build Ray from source.
 Follow these instructions for building a local copy of Ray to easily make changes.

 Submitting and Merging a Contribution#